kawu/hhu-dl-materials-2019/backprop/README.md

 The derivative of sigmoid, `y = sigmoid(x)`, is `dy/dx = y * (1 - y)`.
 From
 the chain rule we have `dz/dx = dz/dy * dy/dx`.
 Since in the backward
-computation we already know `dz/dy`, we need to know `y` (i.e., the result of the forward computation) to calculate `dz/dx`.
+computation we already know `dz/dy`, we need to also know `y` (i.e., the result of the forward computation) to calculate `dz/dx`.

-In both `forward` and `backward` methods, `ctx` is a context object that can be used to stash information for the backward computation.
+In the `forward` and `backward` methods, `ctx` is a context object that can be used to stash information for the backward computation.
 You can cache arbitrary objects for use in the backward pass using the `ctx.save_for_backward` method.
-In our case, we can use it to stash `y` for subsequent backward computation.
-All this gives:
+In our case, we can use it to stash `y` for the subsequent backward computation.
+All this leads to:
 ```python
 class Sigmoid(Function):